zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 The JWT secret that signs the JWT Token is an asymmetric private key that is generated during Zowe keystore configuration.
 The JWT token is signed with the RS256 signature algorithm.

-You can find the JWT secret, alias `jwtsecret`, in the PKCS12 keystore that is stored `${KEYSTORE_DIRECTORY}/localhost/localhost.keystore.p12`.
+You can find the JWT secret, alias `jwtsecret`, in the PKCS12 keystore that is stored in `${KEYSTORE_DIRECTORY}/localhost/localhost.keystore.p12`.
 The public key necessary to validate the JWT signature is read from the keystore.

 For easy access, you can find the public key in the `${KEYSTORE_DIRECTORY}/localhost/localhost.keystore.jwtsecret.pem` file.

-You can also use `/api/v1/gateway/auth/keys/public/all` endpoint to obtain all public keys than can be used to verify JWT tokens signature in a standard [JWK format](https://openid.net/specs/).
+You can also use `/api/v1/gateway/auth/keys/public/all` endpoint to obtain all public keys that can be used to verify JWT tokens signature in a standard [JWK format](https://openid.net/specs/).

 ### z/OSMF JSON Web Tokens Support

 Your z/OSMF instance can be enabled to support JWT tokens as described at [Enabling JSON Web Token support](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zos.v2r4.izua300/izuconfig_EnableJSONWebTokens.htm).
-In this case, the Zowe API ML will use this JWT token and will not generate its own Zowe JWT token.
+In this case, the Zowe API ML uses this JWT token and does not generate its own Zowe JWT token.
 All the authentication APIs, such as `/api/v1/gateway/login` and `/api/v1/gateway/check` will function in the same way as without z/OSMF JWT.
 The `zowe-setup-certificates.sh` stores the z/OSMF JWT public key to the `localhost.keystore.jwtsecret.pem` that can be used for JWT signature validation.

 ### API ML truststore and keystore

 A _keystore_ is a repository of security certificates consisting of either authorization certificates or public key certificates with corresponding private keys (PK), used in TLS encryption.
 A _keystore_ can be stored in Java specific format (JKS) or use the standard format (PKCS12).
-The Zowe API ML uses PKCS12 to enable the keystores to be used by other technologies used in Zowe (Node.js).
+The Zowe API ML uses PKCS12 to enable the keystores to be used used by other technologies in Zowe (Node.js).

 **The API ML local certificate authority (CA)**

-- The API ML local CA contains a local CA certificate and a private key that needs to be securely stored
+- The API ML local CA contains a local CA certificate and a private key that needs to be securely stored.
-- Used to sign certificates of services
+- The API ML local CA signs certificates of services.
-- The API ML local CA certificate is trusted by API services and clients
+- The API ML local CA certificate is trusted by API services and clients.

 **The API ML keystore**

 - Server certificate of the Gateway (with PK).
-This can be signed by the local CA or an external CA
+This can be signed by the local CA or an external CA.
 - Server certificate of the Discovery Service (with PK).
-This can be signed by the local CA
+This can be signed by the local CA.
 - Server certificate of the Catalog (with PK).
-This can be signed by the local CA
+This can be signed by the local CA.
 - Private asymmetric key for the JWT token, alias `jwtsecret`.
 The public key is exported to the `localhost.keystore.jwtsecret.cer` directory.
-- The API ML keystore is used by API ML services
+- The API ML keystore is used by API ML services.

 **The API ML truststore**

-- The API ML truststore contains a local CA public certificate
+- The API ML truststore contains a local CA public certificate.
-- Contains an external CA public certificate (optional)
+- Contains an external CA public certificate (optional).
-- Can contain self-signed certificates of API Services that are not signed by the local or external CA
+- Can contain self-signed certificates of API Services that are not signed by the local or external CA.
-- Used by API ML services
+- The API ML truststore is used by API ML services.

 **Zowe core services**

-- Services can use the same keystore and truststore as APIML for simpler installation and management
+- Services can use the same keystore and truststore as API ML for simpler installation and management.
-- Alternatively, services can have individual stores for higher security
+- Alternatively, services can have individual stores for higher security.

 **API service keystore** (for each service)

-- Contains a server and client certificate signed by the local CA
+- The API service keystore contains a server and client certificate signed by the local CA.

 **API service truststore** (for each service)

-- (Optional) Contains a local CA and external CA certificates
+- (Optional) The API service truststor contains a local CA and external CA certificates.

 **Client certificates**